MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/byok-price-restrictions.md

 > [!TIP]
 > If needed, apply additional security to specific documents using an additional on-premises key.
 For more information, see [Double Key Encryption (DKE) protection](plan-implement-tenant-key.md#double-key-encryption-dke) (unified labeling client only).
 >
-> If you have the classic client and need additional, on-premises protection, implement [Hold your own key (HYOK) protection](configure-adrms-restrictions.md) protection instead.
->

 ## Azure Key Vault key storage